calculix/CalculiX-Examples/Scripts/README.md

 > monitor.py [<jobname>]
 ```
 Specification of the jobname is only required if
-there is more than one .sta file in the current directory.
+there is more than one STA file in the current directory.

 The plot is displayed and written to `<jobname>.png`.